Regulatory Services COVID-19 Business Advice

 Guidance Specific for Food Businesses During COVID-19

 It is very unlikely that you can catch coronavirus from food.
 COVID-19 is a respiratory illness.
 It is not known to be transmitted by exposure to food or food packaging.
-Food Businesses have been permitted to trade on a delivery or takeaway basis.

 The Isle of Wight Council understand that businesses may look to change their business model and diversify in order to maintain their business during this time.